nehalecky/CS7637-Knowledge-Based-AI/06_Production_Systems_Lesson_Preview__.md

 An *impasse* occurs when either:

 1. There isn't enough short-term knowledge to
-2. There are multiple actions sugguested without any means to resolve.
+2. There are multiple actions suggested without any means to resolve.

 An agent can invoke a *learning* process by searching episodic (instance based) memory for instances similar to current state.
 Outcomes of these events can allow for a *new* procedure to be created that will resolve the impasse.
 This is referred to as *chunking*.